agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 Previous chapters assumed that the agent already knew the structure of the environment.
 In MDPs, the agent knows everything about the environment and just needs to compute a good plan.
 In POMDPs, the agent is ignorant of some hidden state but knows how the environment works *given* this hidden state.
 Reinforcement Learning (RL) methods apply when the agent doesn't know the structure of the environment.
 For example, suppose the agent faces an unknown MDP.
 Provided the agent observes the reward/utility of states, RL methods will eventually converge on the optimal policy for the MDP.
 That is, RL eventually learns the same policy that an agent with full knowledge of the MDP would compute.

-RL has been one of the key tools behind recent major breakthroughs in AI, such as defeating humans at Go [cite] and learning to play videogames from only pixel input [TODOcite].
+RL has been one of the key tools behind recent major breakthroughs in AI, such as defeating humans at Go refp:silver2016mastering and learning to play videogames from only pixel input refp:mnih2015human.
 This chapter applies RL to learning discrete MDPs.
-It's possible to generalize RL techniques to continuous state and action spaces and also to learning POMDPs [TODOcite] but that's beyond the scope of this tutorial.
+It's possible to generalize RL techniques to continuous state and action spaces and also to learning POMDPs refp:jaderberg2016reinforcement but that's beyond the scope of this tutorial.

 ## Reinforcement Learning for Bandits